gombru/gombru.github.io/about.md

 I'm **Raúl Gómez Bruballa**, an industrial PhD student in Eurecat and the Computer Vision Center, Universitat Autònoma de Barcelona.
 I work in computer vision and deep learning.

-I was born in Altafulla and moved to Barcelona to study telecomunications engeniering, with an specialization in audivisuals systems.
-After that I did a computer vision master in the UAB, where now I'm doing my PhD toguether with Eurecat, the catalonia technological center.
+I was born in Altafulla and moved to Barcelona to study telecomunications engeniering with an specialization in audiovisuals systems at the Universitat Politècnica de Catalunya.
+After that I did a computer vision master at the UAB, where now I'm doing my PhD toguether with Eurecat, the catalonia technological center.

 In this personal website I will write about my scientific work, either publications, toy experiments or coding stuff.